aukilabs/posemesh/core/compute-node/README.md

 Relay policy and credentials remain host-only.
-The host supplies complete external authority updates, and `AukiPeer` consumes relay authorization without exposing it to the dataset adapter or runners.
+The host supplies complete external authority updates, and `AukiPeer` consumes relay authorization without exposing it to application protocols or runners.
 Neither the runner nor `TaskCtx` receives machine, booking, relay, or P2P credentials, and relay count does not alter the ordinary runner `MAX_CONCURRENCY` setting.